 –If you need some starter inspiration, we have a HUGE DIY Page here.

 Paint or Draw

 This might not be the best fit for everyone but taking an afternoon off to paint or draw or utilize another art form can be very relaxing and feel like a wonderful treat.
 Pick up a canvas or some nice paper when it’s half price at one of the art supply stores, set up a makeshift easel or desk outside and paint or draw your heart away.

 This is another great activity that can be done alone, or you can let the whole family jump in.
 It’s a real joy to watch children of all ages working their hardest at a painting and then comparing all of the paintings at the end of the “session” to see how someone else sees the world.

-These ways to treat yourself might not be as grand as someone else’s ideas but who needs to compare their life to someone else’s life?
+These small ways to treat yourself might not be as grand as someone else’s ideas but who needs to compare their life to someone else’s life?
 Enjoy what you have, what you’ve been given, and remind yourself that it’s ok to give yourself a reward once in a while.

 This post on How to Treat Yourself on a Budget originally appeared on Little House Living in September 2017.
 It has been updated as of September 2019